ueka12/ueka12/README.md

 ## Guten Morgen☀️👋 *(or not idk i dont speak german)*
+#### About me!!
+Idk but here is the things that certainly is NOT me
+* A fish
+* A Vintage NEC PC 98 keyboard for NEC PC 98 9801 9821 genuine Operation Confirmed
 <!--
 **ueka12/ueka12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.